samueliu/samueliu.github.io/_pages/portfolio.md

 # classes: wide
 ---

 Welcome to my portfolio!
-Here are some of the projects I've been working on...
+Here is a summary of some of the projects I've worked on...

-For more information on my professional and research experiences, go to the "About" page.
+For more information on my professional and research experiences/interests, go to my "About" page.

 <div class="entries-grid">
   <a href="/portfolio/self-landing-rocket/" class="project-card">